rstacruz/sinatra-assetpack/README.md

 end
 ```

+#### Getting options
 Invoking it without a block allows you to access the options.
+This works for
+almost all the options, with the exception for `css`, `js` and `serve`.

 ``` ruby
 App.assets